wx-chevalier/Awesome-Lists-and-CheatSheets/ProgrammingLanguage/Python/Python-List.md

 - [2019-Halterman-Fundamentals of Python Programming](https://python.cs.southern.edu/pythonbook/pythonbook.pdf): Fundamentals of Python Programming.

+## Collection

+- [2019-Awesome Python Applications #Collection#](https://github.com/mahmoud/awesome-python-applications): 💿 Free software that works great, and also happens to be open-source Python

 ## Course

 - [c9-python-getting-started #Course#](https://github.com/microsoft/c9-python-getting-started): The series of videos on Channel 9 is designed to help get you up to speed on Python.